JorgeyGari/RingoBot/README_characters.md

 View your character's point history showing all PC changes with reasons and timestamps.

 ## Admin Commands

+### `/admin registrar-personaje <usuario> <nombre> [imagen]`
+Register a new character for a specific user.
+Optionally include a custom image URL.
+If no image is provided, the user's Discord avatar will be used.
+Only administrators can use this command.

+### `/admin cambiar-nombre <usuario> <nuevo_nombre>`
+Update the name of an existing character without affecting other attributes.
+Only administrators can use this command.

+### `/admin cambiar-imagen <usuario> <imagen_url>`
+Update the picture of an existing character.
+The URL must be valid and start with http:// or https://.
+Only administrators can use this command.

+### `/admin modificar-personaje <usuario> [nuevo_nombre] [imagen_url]`
+Modify multiple attributes of an existing character at once.
+You can provide just a name, just an image URL, or both.
+This is a convenient way to update characters without using multiple commands.
+Only administrators can use this command.

 ### `/admin dar-pc <usuario> <cantidad> [razón]`
 Give PC to a specific user's character.
 Only administrators can use this command.